Faculty and Staff

 Location: KH 2325

-Dr. Fuller coordinates the ITEC M.Ed. program and the Online Teaching Endorsement (OTE) and Certification (OTC) programs.
-She teaches online graduate courses related to technology leadership, professional learning, online teaching, and personalized learning.
-She also teaches blended undergraduate technology integration courses.
-Prior her 2013 appointment in the KSU ITEC Department, Dr. Fuller served seven years as a K-12 district-level Instructional Technology Specialist and an Instructional Technology Coach in addition to 13 years as a K-5 educator.
+Dr. Fuller is currently serving as the Interim Executive Director of Digital Learning Innovations, a unit of KSU's Office of Curriculum, Instruction, and Assessment.
+While a faculty member in the School of Instructional Technology and Innovation (SITI), she has taught online graduate courses related to technology leadership, professional learning, online teaching, and personalized learning, as well as blended undergraduate technology integration courses.
+Prior to her 2013 appointment in SITI, Dr. Fuller served seven years as a district-level Instructional Technology Specialist and an Instructional Technology Coach in addition to 13 years as a K-5 educator.
 She holds a Doctor of Education (Ed.D) in Curriculum and Instruction with a specialty in educational technology from the University of Florida, an Educational Specialist (Ed.S) in Curriculum and Instruction with a concentration in Instructional Technology from the University of South Florida, and a Master of Arts (M.A) in Elementary Education with an emphasis in Mathematics, Science, and Technology from the University of South Florida.
 Dr. Fuller also maintains GaPSC Instructional Technology and Media Specialist (P-12) certifications.
 Her research interests include online and blended educator professional development and instructional technology coaching techniques.
-View CV

 • Jason Harron